This lake is located north of Larpenteur Ave. and west of Rice Street in Roseville.

 This lake has a surface water use regulation restricting travel within 150 feet of shore to slow, no wake.
 See sign at access for additional restrictions.

 There is a fishing pier located at the south end of the county park.
-The pier is located in very shallow water, and fishing may be limited by vegetation at some times.
+The pier is located in very shallow water.

 There is a designated shore fishing area along the south shore of the lake near the intersection of McCarrons Blvd.
 S. and Western Ave.
 Access to this area requires navigating a steep flight of steps.
 Fishing at the located can be limited by aquatic vegetation.